truenas/middleware/docs/userguide/freenas_system.rst

 |update1.png|

 .. |update1.png| image:: images/update1.png
-    :width: 6.2in
+    :width: 6.25in
-    :height: 3.2in
+    :height: 3.38in

 By default, the system will automatically check for updates and will issue an alert when a new update becomes available.
 To disable this default, uncheck the box "Automatically check for updates".

 This screen also shows which software branch, or train, the system is currently tracking updates for.
+The following trains are available:

+* **FreeNAS-10-Nightlies:** this train should
+  **not be used in production**.
+It represents the experimental branch for the future 10 version and is meant only for bleeding edge testers and developers.

+* **FreeNAS-9.3-Nightlies:** this train has the latest, but still being tested, fixes and features.
+Unless you are testing a new feature, you do not want to run this train in production.

+* **FreeNAS-9.3-STABLE:** this is the
+  **recommended train for production use**.
+Once new fixes and features have been tested, they are added to this train.
+It is recommended to follow this train and to apply any of its pending updates.

 To change the train, use the drop-down menu to make a different selection.
 It also lists the URL of the official update server should that information be needed in a network with outbound firewall restrictions.

 The "Verify Install" button will go through the operating system files in the current installation, looking for any inconsistencies.
 When finished, a pop-up menu will list any files with checksum mismatches or permission errors.

 To see if any updates are available, make sure the desired train is selected and click the "Check Now" button.
-In the example shown in Figure 5.8b, three updates are available.
+If there are any updates available, they will be listed.
+In the example shown in Figure 5.8b, the numbers which begin with a *#* represent the bug report number from `bugs.freenas.org <http://bugs.freenas.org>`_.
+Numbers which do not begin with a *#* represent a git commit.
+Click the "ChangeLog" hyperlink to open the log of changes in your web browser.
+Click the "ReleaseNotes" hyperlink to open the 9.3 Release Notes in your web browser.

 **Figure 5.8b: Reviewing Updates**

 |update2.png|

 .. |update2.png| image:: images/update2.png
-    :width: 6.6in
+    :width: 6.95in
-    :height: 2.1in
+    :height: 3.4in

 To apply the updates now, make sure that there aren't any clients currently connected to the FreeNAS® system and that a scrub is not running.
 Click the "OK" button to download and apply the updates.
 Note that some updates will automatically reboot the system once they are applied.